afonsojramos/adealma/README.md

 # A de Alma

-🚀 Landing Page for [a de alma](adealma.com) written in Next.js, Tailwind CSS, and TypeScript.
+🚀 Landing Page for [a de alma](adealma.com) written in NextJS 13, Tailwind CSS 3, and TypeScript.

 ![A de Alma](public/assets/adealma.svg)